m1k3l4/Armocromia-lovers/README.md

 ![HTML Validator](https://github.com/m1k3l4/armocromia-lovers/blob/main/docs/images/html-validator-completed.PNG)

-- CSS I have used W3C validator for CSS, [W3C validator]https://jigsaw.w3.org/css-validator/) and I have found no error
+- CSS I have used W3C validator for CSS, [W3C validator](https://jigsaw.w3.org/css-validator/) and I have found no error

 ![CSS Validator](https://github.com/m1k3l4/armocromia-lovers/blob/main/docs/images/css-validator-completed.PNG)

+### Lighthouse

 * I have also used Lighthouse that is a feature of Google Chrome developer tools, to test the accesibility score of my website.